ugwis/ssh-shots/README.md

 # Usage
-Shots in with an Password
+Shots in with an password
 ```
-./shots -pass password user host startup.conf
+./shots --pass password user host startup.conf
 ```
 Shots in with an SSH Private Key
 ```